Berkeley Art Center in the 2000s

 Below are selected exhibitions from the 1960s at the Berkeley Art Center.

 Against All Odds:

-Each of the six artists featured in "Against All Odds: Ingenuity, Talent and Disability" has had to find an ingenious way to circumvent physical challenges just to keep doing what they do best -- making art!
-The intention of the exhibit is both to bring public discussion to the issue of adaptive art making techniques and celebrate artists who are using these techniques successfully.
+Each of the six artists had to find an ingenious way to circumvent physical challenges just to keep doing what they do best -- making art!
+The intention of the exhibit was both to bring public discussion to the issue of adaptive art making techniques and to celebrate artists who are using these techniques successfully.